 - Reducing emissions from maintenance activities, like liquids unloading

-More Methane Regulation Is Needed
+More Methane Emissions Regulation Needed

 The EPA is also looking at supplemental rulemaking in 2022 to provide additional regulation.
 It is important that the supplemental rules fill several gaps in the current proposed rule, building in part on successful state regulations already in place: